David Acfield: Fencing career

 Acfield was also an Olympic fencer, taking part in the 1968 and 1972 Games.

 He represented England and won a gold medal in the team sabre at the 1970 British Commonwealth Games in Edinburgh.

 Acfield was a four times British fencing champion, winning the sabre title at the British Fencing Championships for four years in a row, 1969–1972, during which period he was the leading sabre fencer in the country.
 He retired from fencing after the 1972 Olympics, preferring to devote himself to cricket as a professional, having previously retained his amateur status to protect his Olympic qualification.

 Personal life

 Acfield attended Brentwood School, and graduated in history from Christ's College, Cambridge.
 For many years, during his cricket career, he taught history and took nets in winter at Rainsford Comprehensive School, later renamed St Peter's College, Chelmsford.

 After his retirement from athletics, Acfield served as an administrator for the England and Wales Cricket Board and later as the president of the Essex County Cricket Club.
+He is also a Trustee of the Hornsby Professional Cricketers' Fund charity.